Cubic polynomials with periodic cycles of a specified multiplier: Abstract

 \section{Abstract}

 We consider cubic polynomials $f(z)=z^3+az+b$ defined over $\CC(\lambda)$, with a marked point of period $N$ and multiplier $\lambda$.
-In the case $N=1$, there are infinitely many such objects, and in the case $N\geq 3$, only finitely many.
+In the case $N=1$, there are infinitely many such objects, and in the case $N\geq 3$, only finitely many (subject to a mild assumption).
 The case $N=2$ has particularly rich structure, and we are able to describe all such cubic polynomials defined over the field $\bigcup_{n\geq 1}\CC(\lambda^{1/n})$.